nice-devone/nice-cxone-mobile-sdk-ios/README.md

         ...
     }
     ```
-4. Configure your app to receive the authorization code when the user signs in and pass it to the SDK using the [setAuthorizationCode(_:)](https://help.nice-incontact.com/content/acd/digital/mobilesdk/ios/sdklibrary/protocols/customerprovider.htm#CustomerProvider) method.
+4. Configure your app to receive the authorization code when the user signs in and pass it to the SDK using the `CustomerProvider.setAuthorizationCode(_:)` method.
     ```swift
     AMZNAuthorizationManager.shared().authorize(request) { [weak self] result, _, error in
         ...